sydney-gpu/gpusandbox/README.md

 **OpenGL**:

-  Current examples are written for OpenCL 4.1 (OSX supported).
-Most modern GPU hardware supports GL4.3 which allows for COmpute shaders.
+  Current examples are written for OpenGL 4.1 (OSX supported).
+Most modern GPU hardware supports GL4.3 which allows for Compute shaders.
 Future example projects will include 4.3 and 4.4 samples to demonstrate Compute.

 **DirectX**: